 Who decides on the buddy?

-The Gig Buddies coordinator meets everyone who gets involved in the scheme (participants and volunteers) and will conduct an initial interview.
+The local Gig Buddies coordinator meets everyone who gets involved in the scheme (participants and volunteers) and will conduct an initial interview.

 This will enable to them to make an informed decision about who to match with who.